nateforsyth/nateforsyth.github.io/_posts/2019-02-21-building-shared-library-spfx-projects-and-shared-libraries-part-2.md

 TypeScript was settled upon due to my comfort with the language, as well as the development environment.
 It's also what is used within our SPFx projects.
 It was a no-brainer.

-## This post has ended up much longer than I'd hoped, I'll continue in part 3.
-Until next time...
+This post has ended up much longer than I'd hoped, I'll continue in part 3, where we'll cover...

+- Scaffolding and configuration of the project.
+- Early issues that were encountered.
+- building the project.

+## Until next time...